dalyw01/Docker-Learning/README.md

 ## Example 1 - Creating an Ubuntu container from my own image file

-This is the basic setup
+This is our basic setup
 ```
 MC-S104581:docker-tutorial dalyw01$ ls
 Dockerfile	notes.txt
 ```

-Build an IMAGE from the Dockerfile
+We Build an IMAGE from the Dockerfile
 - **.** indicates DockerFile is in same directory

 ```
 docker build -t my-ubuntu-image . = build an image from my local Dockerfile
 ```

-Now running the new IMAGE to create a CONTAINER
+Now we create container from image

 ```
 docker run -it my-ubuntu-image bash